mariuszlis/projekt_react/README.md

 # Projekt React

 React application for memes.
 App is having three routes: `/hot`, `/regular`, and `/add`.
-You are able to view, upvote/downvote, star memes, and add your own.
+You are able to view, vote, star memes add your own.

 ## Project Structure